material-components/material-components-ios/contributing/checklist.md

 1. Test all your code with Dynamic Type settings from very small to very large.
 1. Enter YES, NO or N/A

+### Color Themer (If possible)

+Any component that has visual elements that can be colorized should include a [color themer](https://github.com/material-components/material-components-ios/tree/develop/components/Themes).
+A color themer applies a set of colors, known as a color scheme, to a component in a systematic way.
+The user of the color themer passes a color scheme and component to the color themer and the component is automatically colorized in the correct way.

 ### Scrubbed Comments